ansharora-vlsi/search-intelligence-analyzer/README.md

 - Rule-based insight detection (misspellings, brand mismatch, out-of-stock intent)
 - PM recommendation engine with estimated impact

+## How to Run

+1. Open the live demo link, or run locally with a simple server.
+2. Click **Load Sample Data** (or upload your own CSV).
+3. Use SQL query buttons to inspect zero-result, low-CTR, and reformulation patterns.
+4. Review charts, detected issues, and PM recommendations.

 ## Outcome

-A portfolio-ready analytics tool that demonstrates product thinking + implementation skills in one project.s"
+A portfolio-ready analytics tool that demonstrates product thinking and implementation skills in one project.
-- "Generated actionable recommendations with estimated KPI impact"